aexol-studio/vendure-nextjs-storefront/README.md

 You can alternatively use the usual method with `${p => p.theme}`.

-You can see both methods as seen in the example below:
+You can see both methods in the example below:

 ```tsx
 import { thv } from '@/src/theme';